simdjson/simdjson/README.md

 - We only support GNU GCC and LLVM Clang at this time.
 There is no support for Microsoft Visual Studio, though it should not be difficult (help is invited).
 - In cases of failure, we just report a failure without any indication as to the nature of the problem.
 (This can be easily improved without affecting performance.)
 - As allowed by the specification, we allow repeated keys within an object (other parsers like sajson do the same).
+- Performance is optimized for JSON documents spanning at least a few kilobytes up to many megabytes: the performance issues with having to parse many tiny JSON documents or one truly enormous JSON document are different.

 *We do not aim to provide a general-purpose JSON library.* A library like RapidJSON offers much more than just parsing, it helps you generate JSON and offers various other convenient functions.
 We merely parse the document.